martidb2000/Data-fusion-for-estimating-ambient-air-pollution-with-spatial-disalignment/README.md

   The project was carried out using two programming languages: R and (little C++).
   This is the content of the documents we have attached:

   1) Simulated_Data.R             : Here you can find the R code of our complete model.
-More accuratively we create Simulated Data.
+More accurately we create Simulated Data.
-                                    From the derived Full conditional we run the Gibbs Sampler and finally we make prediction using kriging method for unkonwn locations.
+                                    From the derived Full Conditionals we run the Gibbs Sampler and finally we make prediction using kriging method for unkonwn locations.

-  2) Real_data Natural Sea.R      : We follow the same modus operandi of Simulated_Data, but in this case using real data.
+  2) Real_data Natural Sea.R      : We follow the same modus operandi of Simulated_Data, but in this case using Real Data.
-.

   3) Real_Data Flat Sea.R         : This code is speculate to the Real_data Natural Sea, but we change the covariate (population density) taking into account the "sea problem".